 The Old Post Office,

 Newcastle upon Tyne,

-Alternatively, if you or have any questions about how we may use your personal information data, have any concerns or wish to make a complaint about our handling of your personal information, please contact us either by post at RIBA Enterprises Limited, The Old Post Office, St Nicholas Street, Newcastle upon Tyne, NE1 1RH, or by email to firstname.lastname@example.org.
+Alternatively, if you have any questions or concerns about how we may use your personal information data, or wish to make a complaint about our handling of your personal information, please contact us either by post at NBS Enterprises Limited, The Old Post Office, St Nicholas Street, Newcastle upon Tyne, NE1 1RH, or by email to firstname.lastname@example.org.
 We will investigate any complaints you notify to us and we will aim to ensure that any complaint and any queries you submit to us are resolved in a timely and appropriate manner.

-You can also request a copy of your personal information that we hold on our systems by contacting our Data Protection Manager (using the above details) and if any personal information that we hold about you is incorrect, you may request its correction.
+You can also request a copy of your personal information that we hold on our systems by contacting us using the above details and if any personal information that we hold about you is incorrect, you may request its correction.
 We may make a small administrative charge for this, and will need proof of your identity.